parlii/bitly-card/README.md

 You can generate an access token from the [Developer settings](https://app.bitly.com/settings/api/) in your Bitly account.

-## Deploy
+## Deploys

-This project is connected to a Vercel deployment, and all
+This project is connected to a Vercel deployment, and each push will receive a preview URL to view the app.
+The `main` branch is considered "Production" and will be deployed to [https://bitly-card.vercel.app/](https://bitly-card.vercel.app/).